google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Here are some project ideas for you, using the tool:

-• Add flowers to your metal or plastic bucket as a way to make a decorative hold-all for your laundry or garden, or even to make a great paper scrap bin for when you are crafting
+• Add plastic flowers to your metal or plastic bucket as a way to make a decorative hold-all for your laundry or garden, or even to make a great paper scrap bin for when you are crafting

 • Add some eyelets to a leather belt